By GARRET JAROS/YachatsNews

 “I feel optimistic that a trolley would be well received and utilized by both visitors and locals,” Price said at the time.
 “And I believe destination management is just as important as destination promotion alone.”

-With that in mind, the chamber along with the city decided to put feelers out to garner feedback from the public.
+With that in mind, the chamber along with the city decided to put feelers out to get feedback from the public.
 The idea had its detractors but surveys and community discussions showed overwhelming support from locals and visitors.

 The city and the chamber each applied for $100,000 grants under Travel Oregon’s accessible and inclusive program to cover the cost of purchasing a $220,000, 14-seat, hybrid trolley complete with wheelchair capabilities.